vortex314/Vertx-ESP8266/README.md

 # vertx-esp8266
-For a complete view : [with UML sequence diagrams](https://vortex314.github.io/vertx-esp8266.html) The purpose is to have a framework for small embedded devices that have the ease of integration and development.
+For a complete view : [with UML sequence diagrams](https://vortex314.github.io/vertx-esp8266) The purpose is to have a framework for small embedded devices that have the ease of integration and development.

 This framework is based on the ideas that also live  in Vertx and Node.js.
 ## Features :
  1. Loosely coupled and autonomous objects .
-They have no interface towards each othe except a common eventbus.
+They have no interface towards each other except a common eventbus, they are not aware of their existence.
+The wiring of events is done outside.
  2. Events have a string signature which is send as a hash for fast correlation between publisher and subscriber.
 Example :"mqtt/connected" is send to help the programmer remember what he send and received, at compile time only a 16bit int is sued.
  3. An eventbus to send message between different objects
  4. Eventbus addressing is based on addresses formulated as strings, internally these are converted to unique id's ( 16 bit ) which are more performant to do the routing.